 - The Government of Prince Edward Island’s Liquor Control Act prohibiting licenced dining rooms from selling liquor without food, unless they have a separate lounge licence.

-- The Colleges of Physicians and Surgeons and provincial governments, for making it excessively difficult for doctors to move their licences between provinces or travel to provide urgently needed services in provinces experiencing shortages.
+- The Colleges of Physicians and Surgeons and provincial governments, for making it excessively difficult for doctors to move their licenses between provinces or travel to provide urgently needed services in provinces experiencing shortages.

 - The Société des alcools du Québec (SAQ) and the Régie des alcools, des courses et des jeux (RACJ), for terrible communication processes which caused major losses for one convenience store owner.
 SAQ seized the store’s stock of 18,000 beer bottles over a late liquor sales license renewal.
 Though the business owner received a new licence quickly from RACJ, SAQ returned the bottles eight months later, some past their expiry date or full of worms.